 - Recent Development: Carbon nanotubes reached an estimated USD 1.5 billion equivalent value, while metal-coated fibers achieved about USD 1.2 billion equivalent.

-Conductive Fabric Market Trends
+Conductive Fabric Market Latest Trends

 The latest trends in the conductive fabric market revolve around technology integration, sustainability, and advanced defense systems.
 In 2024, woven conductive textiles held 47.41% share of the technology segment, driven by their durability and ability to embed sensors seamlessly.
 Defense applications dominated with 30.33% of usage, reflecting the ongoing requirement for electromagnetic shielding.
 Nylon fabrics accounted for 47.1% of the material type segment, highlighting their flexibility and cost efficiency compared to alternative fibers.
 Meanwhile, metal-coated fibers represented 35.18%, particularly in EMI and RFI shielding products.